UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Results and Discussion

 \section{Results and Discussion}

-Our best-fit SL model of A2744 has a final best-fit \emph{lens plane $\chi^2$ \eqref{eq:LP_Chi2}} of $\chi^2=234$ and an average image reproduction RMS of $0.66\arcsec$.
-Our model has 374 SL constraints (i.e. $2\times$ 233, the number of images, minus 46, the number of systems used in the modeling, minus 14, the number of systems whose redshift was left free), minus 61 free parameters which results in 313 degrees of freedom.
-This nominally leads to a reduced $\chi^{2}$ of $\simeq0.8$, i.e. slightly below but of order unity.
-This might imply that the positional errors assumed are slightly underestimated, or alternatively, that more free parameters could be introduced for the modeling -- although this could change the goodness-of-fit estimate in both directions.
-For comparison, our image reproduction RMS is of the same order as the \citet{mahler18} model and somewhat higher than the \citet{bergamini22} model.
-The latter is not surprising since we include a multitude of new multiple image systems without precise redshift measurements to constrain the outer sub-structures, as opposed to their secure purely spectroscopic sample in the cluster core.
-Indeed, e.g. \citet{johnson16} found that the RMS-scatter in the lens plane improves when more spectroscopic systems are used for the modeling.
+Our resulting SL model of A2744 has a final \emph{lens plane $\chi^2$ \eqref{eq:LP_Chi2}} of $\chi^2=234$ and an average, lens-plane image reproduction RMS of $0.66\arcsec$.
+Our model has 161 SL constraints (i.e. $2\times135$, the number of images, minus $2\times46$, the number of systems used in the modeling, minus 15, the number of systems whose redshift was left free, after equation~1 in \citealt{Kneib1993}), and 61 free parameters, which results in 102 degrees of freedom.
+This nominally leads to a reduced lens plane $\chi^{2}$ of $\simeq2.3$, i.e. somewhat above but of order unity.
+For comparison, our image reproduction RMS is of the same order as quoted for the \citet{mahler18} model ($0.67\arcsec$) and $1.8\times$ higher than the value quoted for the \citet{bergamini22} model ($0.37\arcsec$).
+Note however that we include a multitude (15) of new multiple image systems without precise redshift measurements to constrain the outer sub-structures, as opposed to their secure purely spectroscopic sample in the cluster core.
+Indeed, e.g. \citet{johnson16} found that the RMS-scatter in the lens plane may degrade when less spectroscopic systems are used for the modeling.
 Moreover, caution should be taken when comparing RMS values, which may be calculated somewhat differently in different works or between different modelers.